Maggie Overby is an interior designer, a DIY-er extraordinaire, and a seasoned expert in both peel and stick wallpaper and traditional wallpaper.

 Many customers ask us if peel and stick or temporary wallpaper can be used in a bathroom.
 Of course, our answer is, yes!

-We offer several peel and stick bathroom wallpaper prints, including Family of Cranes by The Novogratz, as seen in Maggie’s space.
+We offer several best peel and stick bathroom wallpaper prints for bathrooms, including Family of Cranes by The Novogratz, as seen in Maggie’s space.

 Although our wallpaper isn’t waterproof, each print is moisture resistant and a great choice for bathrooms and high-humidity areas.